WillOram/cyber-remediation/README.md

-# Remediating from cyber security incidents
+# Remediating from major cyber security incidents

 Planning and mobilising programmes to deliver such rapid risk reduction.